matejkriz/svojsikac/TUTORIAL.md

 should be installed automatically.
 Of course you need to have [Android studio and Xcode ready](https://facebook.github.io/react-native/docs/getting-started.html) if you want to create React native app.

+## Architecture overview

+The goal of this Devstack is to be universal stack for development of React apps for browser, mobile and server.
+This means there are some abstractions in the code and it's not always clear where to look when you are doing something for the first time.

+All the source code of your app is in `src` folder.
+There four sub folders:
+ - `browser` - browser specific code.
+UI components, routes and some wiring in `index.js`, `main.js`, `app/App.js` and `Root.js`.
+ - `common` - configuration and shared business logic.
+All the code that can be shared across platforms (reducers, actions...) and global configuration is here.
+ - `native` - mobile app code.
+Same as `browser`, only UI components and wiring should be here if you are developing for more platforms.
+ - `server` - backend part, by default server side rendering of browser app.
+It's implemented with Express, add new routes into `frontend/index.js` when needed.

+It's absolutely OK to have code only in `native` folder when you are doing just a React Native mobile app.

 ## Rename app

 ## Run dev mode browser / iOS / Android